**It** doesn’t really matter to the buyer.

 If you see, the top 3 results on the search page are displaying images from my website for the keyword empathetic copywriting.

-It indicates the exact content of the image
+- It indicates the purpose of the image and the exact content of the image

-Specific information increases your chances of matching with the search keywords and bumps your page to the top
+- Specific information increases the chances of matching with the search keywords and bumps your page to the top

 Tip: Run an instant SEO Audit of missing alt text images on your website now for FREE.